 The imposing Krakatau Volcano towers over the tropical-themed water park and houses three body slides including one with a whopping 125-foot plunge.
 The water park also features a lazy river, raft rides, drop slides, and more.
 A Virtual Line is operated at all Volcano Bay attractions, enabling guests to reserve a spot in line and enjoy other parts of the water park until their return time.

 One- and two-park tickets are available for the theme parks.
 Guests hoping to get the full Wizarding World experience should strongly consider the two-park ticket, which is required to ride the Hogwarts Express.
 (Pro tip: Be sure to ride it in both directions.
 The experience is different each way.)
+Unlike at Walt Disney World, where park hopping has time restrictions, a two-park ticket at Universal enables you to visit both parks at any time from park open to close.

 Who Should Visit